S3 method for class 'formula'

 Additional Details

 formulas and formula_list elements are assumed to have an intercept except if explicitly removed with a - 1 in the formula(s) in .obj.
 If removed, the intercept will be removed in all formula(s) in each sapply-ed subset to .fct.
+If offsets are included, they are passed, like intercepts, while sapply-ing subsets to .fct.

 .set